 * accessible without requiring registration.

 Google’s Peanut Gallery lets you create subtitles for a variety of old silent movies.
 The special twist, though, is that you create the subtitles by speaking into a computer microphone and they will then magically appear.
 You have to speak very clearly though, so it may, or may not, work well for English Language Learners.
-One negative, however, is that it only works in the Chrome Browser.
+One negative, however, is that it only works in the Chrome Browser.and

-The Art of Storytelling is a site from the Delaware Art Museum that allows you pick a painting (they don’t use photos, but the site is so good I decided to include it in this list anyway), write a short story about it, record it with your computer microphone, and email the url address for posting on a student website or blog.
+The Art of Storytelling is a site from the Delaware Art Museum that allows you pick a painting (they don’t use photos, but the site is so good I decided to include it in this list anyway), write a short story about it, record it with your computer microphone, and email the url address for posting on a student website or blog....Ten minutes after finishing a a test story, it has not appeared in my email.
+If/when it does, I'll post it here.

 ---